 I don’t want anyone take this the wrong way.
-I am having a torrid affair with JSON.
+I love JSON.
 It is so much simpler to parse than XML, and is an all around exceptional way to represent data.
 I have one caveat though, and that is “JSON with Padding” or “JSONP” as it goes by.

-While building this site I was trying to bring in images from my Flickr account, as you may have noticed.
+Building this site I wanted to bring in images from my Flickr account as you may have noticed.
 Building the module in PHP, I basically ran file_get_contents on the feeds url and passed that directly into json_decode.
-On print_r’ing the results, it was null.
-It had failed.
-As a test I echoed the result of the file_get_contents to see what was up.
-It was succeeding at retrieving the feed, and at a glance it looked like JSON, yet it was failing to parse.
+It didn't work, the result was null.
+It had failed to decode.
+As a test I echoed the result of the file_get_contents to see what was up; it was succeeding at retrieving the feed.
+At a glance it looked like JSON, yet it was failing to parse.
 I knew something was up.

 Here is an example result set: